Azerbaijan’s membership in the Eurasian Economic Union?: “Never Say Never”

 Besides economic factors, Armenia’s occupation of Nagorno-Karabakh and surrounding territories rendered would-be membership talks with Azerbaijan meaningless in the last five years.
 Even if the two countries came together under the CIS roof for a long time, sharing customs union under quasi-supranational institutions of the EAEU was something neither side would agree without a mutually-beneficial peace deal.
 In an interview with Ekho Moskvy in July 2020, Azerbaijani ambassador to Russia, Polad Bulbuloglu noted that joining the EAEU was not in Azerbaijan’s plans as long as about 20% of the country’s internationally recognized territory was occupied by a member state.
 Interestingly, the conflict with Armenia served Azerbaijani interests by keeping it out of an organization to which it never wanted to join.

 However, the recent victory in the Second Karabakh War and eventual deployment of Russian peacekeepers to the region may change Baku’s strategic calculus toward the EAEU membership.
 Suddenly, the road to accession looks wide open as Armenia and Azerbaijan agreed to end fighting in Nagorno-Karabakh and restore economic and transport links in the region.
 Russia-brokered November 10 peace agreement envisioned launching transport arteries between the two sides that will lessen Armenia’s isolation from the other EAEU members while linking Azerbaijan to Nakhchivan and Turkey via Armenian territory.
 January 11 trilateral meeting between Russian President Vladimir Putin, Azerbaijani President Ilham Aliyev, and Armenian Prime Minister Nikol Pashinyan affirmed the creation of a trilateral working group to supervise the unblocking of all economic and transport lines between the parties.
-As the further opening of the region follows, the Azerbaijani government may find it difficult to conceal its intentions around the EAEU membership issue.
+As the further opening of the region follows, the Azerbaijani government may find it difficult to muddy the waters around the EAEU membership issue.
 The ball is in Baku’s court now and much depends on further reconciliation with Armenia.

 Moreover, Russia’s much-commented-on military presence in Azerbaijan will provide it with leverage it can use to put pressure on the latter in certain policy areas.
 Russian peacekeepers’ control over the strategic Lachin corridor affords the Kremlin the ability to manipulate the (in)stability in the region to its own benefits.
 The fact that Nagorno-Karabakh has always been the dominant discourse underpinning the incumbents’ legitimacy and, hence, shaping power struggles both in Yerevan and Baku, gives credit to the argument that Russia’s military foothold in Azerbaijan will put it in a better position to influence Azerbaijan’s alignment strategies.
 Backed by Turkey and the domestic majority, Azerbaijani leadership may enjoy the spoils of victory for the time being but it will need Russia on its side to consolidate the win and complete the reintegration of the remaining parts of Nagorno-Karabakh in the future.
 In this context, it is highly questionable whether Russia would use this newly-gained advantage to goad Azerbaijan into the EAEU camp.
 Actually, it depends on how one views the organization’s geostrategic importance for Russian foreign policy toward ‘near abroad’ and Azerbaijan’s place in it.